-Numerous small and medium-sized enterprises (SMEs) are unaware of innovation and digitalisation potential for the improvement of their competitiveness.
-They lack relevant competences to develop innovative ideas and implement them on their own.
-The IT sector in Bosnia and Herzegovina is a pioneer in this respect and offers innovative services and products; so far, however, mostly for clients abroad.
-Local SMEs as potential clients are not being sufficiently targeted.
-The same goes for the business ecosystem for start-ups, which does help young persons with IT skills start businesses but does not sufficiently enable them to provide their services to local SMEs for the purpose of generating innovations and implementing them with companies.
+Many small and medium-sized enterprises (SMEs) are unaware of the potentials for innovation and digitalisation that could help improve their competitiveness.
+They lack the relevant skills to develop innovative ideas and implement them on their own.
+The IT sector in Bosnia and Herzegovina is a pioneer in this respect and offers innovative services and products.
+However, to date, it has mostly served clients abroad.
+Local SMEs are not being sufficiently targeted as potential clients.
+The same goes for the business ecosystem for start-ups.
+While it does help young people with IT skills start businesses, it does not sufficiently enable them to provide their services to local SMEs for the purpose of generating innovations and implementing them in cooperation with companies.

-Preconditions for innovations and digitalisation in SMEs in Bosnia and Herzegovina have improved.
+The prerequisites for innovation and digitalisation in SMEs in Bosnia and Herzegovina have improved.

-The project uses the dynamics of IT companies and digital start-ups to disseminate innovations and digitalisation in SMEs, especially in traditional sectors such as trade, wood processing, metal processing, agriculture and tourism.
-It provides support to SMEs in the development of strategies for innovations and digitalisation and implementation of specific projects.
-In addition, public actors are involved at the relevant administrative levels and receive consultancy services regarding the creation of framework conditions for SMEs encouraging innovation.
-Tools used include international long-term experts (iLTEs), national long-term experts (nLTEs) and short-term experts (STEs) as well as local subsidies.
+The project uses the dynamics of IT companies and digital start-ups to spread the spirit of innovation and to bring digitalisation to SMEs, especially in traditional sectors such as trade, wood processing, metal processing, agriculture and tourism.
+It provides support to SMEs in developing strategies for innovation and digitalisation, and also provides assistance in the implementation of specific projects.
+Public actors are also involved at the relevant administrative levels, and they are provided with access to consultancy services in order to create the framework conditions within which SMEs can be encouraged to be more innovative.

 The Ministry of Foreign Trade and Economic Relationship of Bosnia and Herzegovina is the political partner.
-The relevant ministries and institutions such as clusters, chambers of commerce and HUBs are the implementation partners.
+The relevant ministries and institutions such as clusters, chambers of commerce, Association for Digital Transformation in Bosnia and Herzegovina and Hubs are the implementation partners.